Course Materials

 In Chapter 4, you can extend the MIP 9-City Example from Chapter 3 with service level constraints.

 For Chen’s Model, I find it helpful to use this one to teach the two step process for cleaning models– that is run one model that is your main objective.
 Then, run a 2nd model to clean it up.
-Here is the Jupyter notebook.
+Here is the Colab version or Jupyter notebook.
 Note there are three models here.
 The first one shows both models.
 The 2nd step model shows just the 1st model active. the 3rd step has just the 2nd model active.
 Here are the slides (PPT version and PDF version) I use when I teach this.

 This model is a bit advanced because you activate and deactivate different things in the code and adjusting the code.
 And, for more advanced python programmers, this is one they could extend and automate.